Secundina’s Beef

 The Japanese film essentially grew up around the benshi, understanding they would elaborate the plot as well as performing all the voices.
 The still-popular Jidaigeki (時代劇, “period drama”) genre came into being in the Taishō, along with many others.

 The chambara (チャンバラ) subgenre of Jidaigeki in particular was a response to Western models of realistic and spectacular stunts, such as those of Harold Lloyd, and more specifically, Douglas Fairbanks’ swashbuckling films, as well as the needs of the new medium.
-The highly mannered swordplay of Kabuki, where real swords were used, but only cut air, was completely upended with fake swords that made real contact.
+The highly mannered swordplay of Kabuki, where real swords were used but only cut air, was completely upended with fake swords that made real contact.
 Gore was likewise amped up.
 Benshi would also describe the fighting in chambara just as one played by Mifune Toshiro (三船敏郎) did in the 1994 film Picture Bride.

 Asakusa movies turned self-referential with 1935’s Three Sisters with Maiden Hearts.⁶ The film was based on a short story, itself a retelling of one of the tales in The Scarlet Gang of Asakusa.⁷ In it, the titular sisters attempt to hold on to their morals while earning a living in the notorious den of evil.
 The film also features locations in the amusement quarter, which, though damaged in the earthquake, show its character before its complete destruction in WWII.